Sun Shall Rise

 Sun Shall Rise is another stage in an ambitious developing project, The Wild Horn Fair.
 Begun during the first lockdown in 2020 on Zoom, MSL has been working with Rosanna Lowe, production designer Jane Bruce, and researcher Julie Gidlow, with funding from the Arts Council, Hastings Council and the Trinity Triangle Heritage Action Zone to create a new community street performance for several towns across England in 2023-24.
 There will be a small-scale rural tour of this version later this year.

-Sun Shall Rise will celebrate the history of England and the reign of our present queen and provide us with the opportunity to promote a major community production to potential partners for presentation in 2023.
+Sun Shall Rise celebrates the history of England and the reign of our present queen and provides us with the opportunity to promote a major community production to potential partners for presentation in 2023.
 The Wild Horn Fair is a celebration of the High Street and will explore the relationships between established order and disruptive carnival.